gregory-ledenev/java-class-extension/doc/static-class-extensions.md

    * Facilitates method call tracking in verbose mode

 #### Direct
 The `StaticClassExtension`  returns extension instances directly.
 For example: a `BookShippable` instance.
 This strategy offers much faster performance than the Proxy strategy.
-So use Direct instantiation when proxy-related features are not needed and performance is critical.
+So use the Direct instantiation when proxy-related features are not needed and performance is critical.

 The @ExtensionInterface annotation controls the instantiation strategy.